rigaya/rkmppenc/rkmppenc_Options.en.md

 Currently, the Dolby Vision info in the re-encoded file will not be detected by MediaInfo.
 In order to be able to detect the Dolby Vision info by MediaInfo, you will need to re-mux the output file by [tsMuxeR](https://github.com/justdan96/tsMuxer/releases) (nightly).

+### --repeat-headers
+Enable repeated insertion of headers.

+### --no-repeat-headers
+Disable repeated insertion of headers.
+Might be ignored by other options which require repeated insertion of PPS.

 ## IO / Audio / Subtitle Options